TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 Salso + VI loss
 ================

 As discussed in [`simulation.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/simulation.md), we compared different algorithms and loss functions to identify the combination that provides the most efficient solution for posterior inference.
-We found that the combination of the `SALSO` algorithm with the `VI` loss is the best choice for this problem.
-Therefore, we applied this approach to the real data.
+We found out that the combination of the `SALSO` algorithm with the `VI` loss is the best choice for this problem.
+Therefore, we applied this approach to the real data obtaining the partition that minimizes the posterior expexted loss.

 ``` r
 library(salso)